What Should I Do with My Treasury I-Bonds?

 I first alerted our subscribers and website article readers to the attractiveness of I-bonds in December 2021 with the headline “Treasury I-Bonds are Paying 7.12%!”
 That was followed-up by another website article in May 2022 entitled “Treasury I-Bonds are Paying 9.62%!”
 These two articles were written at time when nominal Treasury yields were 0%-2%, and TIPS bonds (the closest comparison) were paying negative spreads over CPI.

-Then in 2022, the Fed finally decided that inflation wasn’t “transitory” after all, and that they should do something about it.
+Later in 2022, the Fed finally decided that inflation wasn’t “transitory” after all, and that they should do something about it.
 They began to raise interest rates very aggressively, far faster than ever before in Fed history.

 Was I Wrong to Have Recommended I-Bonds?